xelis-project/xelis-blockchain/README.md

 ## API

-Http Server run using Actix Framework.
+Http Server run using Actix Framework and serve the JSON-RPC API and WebSocket.

 JSON-RPC methods available:
 - `get_height`